a2roger/backup/w3_computervision/README.md

 Learn the basics of interactive computer vision and applied machine learning.
 We'll primarily focus on different types of body tracking which can be used as input for many kinds of interactive art installations.

-> **Make sure you have the latest 383 Workshop code from Gitlab** You should have cloned the course workshop GitLab project to your computer already, so updating is as easy as typing `git pull` in the terminal or selecting "Pull" from the "Source Control" sidebar in VS Code.

 ## Goals

 1. Learn about the [ml5.js](https://learn.ml5js.org/#/) library for computer vision tracking: